borttrob/blog/blog/_posts/embed-svg-in-v-btn.md

 </template>
 ```

-Pay attention to the **height** and **width** (3rd and 4th) values of the of the `viewBox`attrebute.
+Pay attention to the **height** and **width** (3rd and 4th) values of the `viewBox` attribute.
 These have to be **larger or equal** to the internal height and width of the SVG object to make the whole of the SVG visible.
 As described in the interactive guide I linked below, these parameters have nothing to do with the size of the rendered image.

-2. **Register the template as Icon in the vuetify configuration**
+2. **Register the template as Icon in the Vuetify configuration**

 *src/plugins/vuetify.json*